Is my company large enough for the stock market?

 Who is the person to contact for questions regarding the securitisation of shares?

 All shares of a company must be securitised in one or several global certificates.
-Oesterreichische Kontrollbank AG in its function as the Central Securities Depository (CSD) in Austria acts as the paying agent for the securities of Austrian issuers admitted to the Vienna Stock Exchange.
+OeKB CSD GmbH (Central Securities Depository) is the central securities depository in Austria and acts as the paying agent for the securities of Austrian issuers admitted to the Vienna Stock Exchange.
 These global certificates are administrated and stored in the safe of OeKB CSD.
 These global certificates must be inputted into the IT system of OeKB CSD to be able to settle and clear securities transactions electronically.